Puffball (novel)

 Puffball is a 1980 supernatural drama novel by English author Fay Weldon.

 Plot

 Liffey and Richard, a young London couple who move to the country with the expectation of having children.
-Their neighbors are Mab and Tucker, a farming family with five children of their own.
+Their neighbours are Mabs and Tucker, a farming family with five children of their own.
 Mabs, jealous of the newcomers' easy life, sends Tucker to sleep with Liffey while Richard is away, priming her with an herbal aphrodisiac first.
 She becomes angry, however, when Liffey becomes pregnant and she finds that she herself is suddenly unable to conceive.
 Incorrectly believing the father of the child might be Tucker, Mabs attempts to abort the child by sneaking herbs into Liffey's tea and food.
 The unborn child, however, mystically takes charge and gives Liffey directions, saving her life and its own.
 Once the baby is born, Mabs sees the resemblance to Richard and, now pregnant herself, abandons her anger towards the couple.